-Uses math concepts and models in a lecture/discovery format to enhance problem-solving skills required in the workplace.
-(Same as AUT-T 145/TEC-D 145)
+Uses math concepts and models in a lecture/ discovery format to enhance problem-solving skills required in the workplace.
+(Same as TEC-D 145)

-Prerequisite: MATH 090A with a grade of 2.0 or above or satisfactory placement test score and concurrent enrollment in or completion of ATA requirements in AUT-T or TEC-D or WELD vocational programs.
+Prerequisite: MATH 090B with a grade of 2.0 or above or satisfactory placement test score.